 Here are some cladding options worth exploring:

-The great looks, versatility and low cost and maintenance features of vinyl cladding means it’s extremely popular.
+The great looks, versatility and low cost and maintenance features of vinyl cladding mean it’s extremely popular.
 Made of a mix of PVC and other materials, vinyl cladding typically comes in the form of horizontally-placed boards.

 An insulating material is often added to the boards, and once they’re installed, you can basically forget all about painting, repairing or otherwise maintaining them.
 Vinyl cladding hardly ever fades or cracks, so it will last a long time in whatever colour you choose.